Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 Keyword Research -> Google to narrow down the list, consider relevance, authoritativeness, volume and competition.
 I need high enough volume, but low enough competition.
-URL and aria attributes. rel="noopener" in footer Useful links for the About page - External link ideas image alts meta data
+URL and aria attributes. rel="noopener" in footer Useful links for the About page - External link ideas - sources for the herb descriptions image alts meta data useful, well informed and trustworthy content also helps in ranking.

 ![keyword_research](README_docs/images/keyword-search.png "keyword_research")